inerplat/code-server/docs/MAINTAINING.md

 ### Publishing a release

-1. Create a new branch called `v0.0.0` (replace 0s with actual version aka v4.5.0)
+1. Create a new branch called `release/v0.0.0` (replace 0s with actual version aka v4.5.0)
+   1. the npm-brew workflow filters artifacts based on the branch name so don't skip this step.
 1. Run `yarn release:prep` and type in the new version (e.g., `3.8.1`)
 1. GitHub Actions will generate the `npm-package`, `release-packages` and `release-images` artifacts.
 You do not have to wait for this step to complete